binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 > build libstdc++.
 But this last library will lack the same
 > functionalities as libgcc.

-To check this myself, I have tried rebuilding glibc with the final compiler and then compared some libraries between the two builds.
-The only ELF sections that changed between the two where related to debug stuff, but code and data sections were identical.
-Those changes are likely caused by line shifts caused by the expansion of extra macros triggered by the full build, causing line numbers to change in the two builds.

 Our final build order therefore is:

-* binutils;
+1. binutils;
-* bootstrap GCC;
+2. bootstrap GCC;
-* Linux kernel headers;
+3. Linux kernel headers;
-* glibc;
+4. glibc;
-* final GCC.
+5. final GCC.

 ## Build the binutils